rickellis/AURIC/README.md

 ## Usage

-    $  auric -d  package-name  # Download a package

-    $  auric -i  package-name  # Install a package if it has been downloaded.
+    $  auric -i  package-name  # Download and install a package and its dependencies
-                               # If local package does not exist it hands it off to auric -d

     $  auric -u  package-name  # Check for updates on a specific package
     $  auric -u                # Check for updates on all packages